Woolworths (New Zealand supermarket chain): Dairy Farm International (1990–2002)

 In 1990, Hong Kong's Dairy Farm International acquired the Woolworths New Zealand business, consisting of Woolworths, Price Chopper and Big Fresh chains.

 Woolworths launched New Zealand's first online supermarket in 1996.

 Between 1990 and 2000, Woolworths trialled a network of min-supermarkets in BP petrol stations.
 In 2001, Woolworths began operating mini-supermarkets at 17 Gull New Zealand stores.

 By 2002, Woolworths New Zealand consisted of 83 supermarkets branded as Woolworths, Big Fresh and Price Chopper.
 It was the country's third-largest supermarket group, with a market share of about 20%.

-Progressive Enterprises (2002–2005)
+Progressive Enterprises (2001–2005)

 Progressive Enterprises, the owner of Foodtown, Countdown, SuperValue and FreshChoice, made a bid to purchase Woolworths New Zealand in May 2001.
 The merger application was cleared by the Commerce Commission but then withdrawn following court action by rival Foodstuffs.

 Progressive made another application for the merger in October 2001.
 The Commerce Commission declined the application in December 2001.
 Australia's Woolworths Group also expressed interest in acquiring the company.

 In April 2002, Progressive convinced the Judicial Committee of the Privy Council to uphold the Commerce Commission's clearance of the original merger application.
 Dairy Farm International agreed to the sale, and the merger proceeded later in 2002.

 In 2003, there were 59 full-format Woolworths stores, including 17 in Auckland.
 There were also 26 Woolworths mini-supermarkets, including 14 in Auckland.

 Progressive Enterprises launched its onecard loyalty card in 2003, based on the Foodtown loyalty card launched in 1994.

 Woolworths Group (2005–2009)

 Australia's Woolworths Group acquired Progressive Enterprises in 2005, including the Woolworths chain.

-In October 2006, Woolworths began operating fuel discount vouches for Shell New Zealand and Gull New Zealand.
+In October 2006, Woolworths began operating fuel discount vouchers for Z Energy and Gull New Zealand.

 In 2008, Woolworths had 61 full-format stores, including 10 in Auckland.
 It also had 18 mini-supermarkets at Gull New Zealand petrol stations, including 11 in Auckland.

 In 2008 Progressive Enterprises approached its 943 New Zealand suppliers (which Woolworths calls "Trade Partners") to use electronic commerce or EDI to integrate supply chain orders (such as Purchase Orders and Invoices) in the same way that Woolworths does in Australia.